htmdec/pcl-exchange/README.md

-# PCL Exchange — RO-Crate Profile, Schemas, and Shapes
+# PCL Exchange proposal using RO-Crate Profile, Schemas, and Shapes

 This repository captures a minimal, interoperable **PCL-to-PCL exchange** pattern using:
 - **RO-Crate** as the packaging and JSON-LD context carrier